k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 ### Properties Tab

 The Properties Tab displays more information about the selected Catalog element.
-The tab shows the element name, type (e.g. FIELD), origin (e.g. Crawler) and a list of properties specific per element type.
+The tab shows the element name, type (e.g. FIELD), origin (e.g. Crawler) and a list of properties generated per each element type.
 Some of the properties are created by the Crawler and some are created by plugins.

 Clicking on a property opens a Property Details pop-up that provides more details on the selected property.